flamsanct/flamsanct.github.io/org/README.md

 2. The **contributor loop** guides new participants down the path toward greater engagement and contribution to the project, ultimately culminating in high value core contributor and leadership positions in the DAO.
 This is where all the core building happens, including supporting and growing the economic and educational loops.

 3. The **learning loop** gamifies learning and integrates it all throughout the virtual world.
-Learning can be incentivized via a gamified reward system where progression through the educational materiels will yield rewards elsewhere in the ecosystem.
+Learning can be incentivized via a gamified reward system where progression through the educational material will yield rewards elsewhere in the ecosystem.
 The overall goal is to onboard more new participants and help them to become outstanding community members as quickly as possible.

 Let's discuss each piece in more detail.